zzhangje/tactopro/README.md

 This project is licensed under the MIT License, as detailed in the [LICENSE](./LICENSE) file.

-Some visualization utilities and rendering functions are adapted from [MidasTouch](https://github.com/facebookresearch/MidasTouch), which is primarily distributed under the MIT License.
+Most visualization utilities and rendering functions are adapted from [MidasTouch](https://github.com/facebookresearch/MidasTouch), which is primarily distributed under the MIT License.